juanpc2018/Open-internet/README.md

 in every decent system, there is always redundant systems... but internet has No Redundant system...

-The idea of Open internet, is to create a Friends Club,

 modern technology allows decentralization of internet.

 The idea is simple...
+The idea of Open internet, is to create a Friend Lan Party,

 SFP+ has speeds up to 10Gbps FullDuplex using Fiber Optic, there are Short Range and Long Range laser modules,